lenaorobei/lenaorobei/README.md

 Originally Ukraine, now Austin, Texas.

-Daytime: software developer at @Adobe.
+Daytime: Software developer at @Adobe.
 Nighttime: Cooking enthusiast.

 Also, a proud cat's servant and a human's parent 🐱👶